Overclocking: Cooling

+Heat sinks

+Heat sinks are passive heat exchangers designed to take away excessive heat generated by the device it is in physical contact with.
+They are commonly made with copper or aluminum, with copper having higher thermal conductivity, and aluminum being less effcient but also cheaper.
+Heat pipes can be used to improve conductivity.
+Many heatsinks combine two or more materials to achieve a balance between performance and cost.

 Other cooling methods are forced convection and phase transition cooling which is used in refrigerators and can be adapted for computer use.
 Liquid nitrogen, liquid helium, and dry ice are used as coolants in extreme cases, such as record-setting attempts or one-off experiments rather than cooling an everyday system.
 In June 2006, IBM and Georgia Institute of Technology jointly announced a new record in silicon-based chip clock rate (the rate a transistor can be switched at, not the CPU clock rate) above 500 GHz, which was done by cooling the chip to 4.5 K using liquid helium.
-Set in November 2012, the CPU Frequency World Record is 8.794 GHz as of January 2022.
+Set in November 2012, the CPU Frequency World Record is 9008.82 MHz as of December 2022.
 These extreme methods are generally impractical in the long term, as they require refilling reservoirs of vaporizing coolant, and condensation can form on chilled components.
 Moreover, silicon-based junction gate field-effect transistors (JFET) will degrade below temperatures of roughly 100 K and eventually cease to function or "freeze out" at 40 K since the silicon ceases to be semiconducting, so using extremely cold coolants may cause devices to fail.
+Blowtorch is used to temporarily raise temperature to issues of over-cooling when not desirable.

 Submersion cooling, used by the Cray-2 supercomputer, involves sinking a part of computer system directly into a chilled liquid that is thermally conductive but has low electrical conductivity.
 The advantage of this technique is that no condensation can form on components.
 A good submersion liquid is Fluorinert made by 3M, which is expensive.
 Another option is mineral oil, but impurities such as those in water might cause it to conduct electricity.